dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_4_Sending_Coins_with_a_Raw_Transaction.md

 ]

 ```
-In our example, we're going to send .009 BTC, which is (barely) larger than either of our UTXOs.
+In our example, we're going to send .009 DGC, which is (barely) larger than either of our UTXOs.
 This requires combining them, then using our change address to retrieve the unspent funds.

 ### Set Up Your Variables